itsmartinwho/foresight-cdss-mvp/docs/frontend_guide.md

 **For the overall system architecture, AI tool implementation, and backend details, refer to [`architecture.md`](./architecture.md).**

+## Upcoming Consultations Navigation

+The application supports differentiated behavior when interacting with upcoming consultations in both the Dashboard and Patients tab:

+### Dashboard View
+- **Start Button**: Clicking the "Start" button on an upcoming consultation navigates to the patient's workspace, automatically opens the consultation modal, and starts transcription with the consultation metadata pre-loaded
+- **Row Click**: Clicking anywhere else in the consultation row navigates to the patient's workspace without auto-starting the consultation

+### Patients Tab (All Consultations view)
+- **Start Button (Upcoming)**: For upcoming consultations, the button shows "Start" and navigates with auto-start behavior
+- **Go to Consult Button (Past)**: For past consultations, the button shows "Go to Consult" and navigates normally without auto-start
+- **Row Click**: Clicking elsewhere in any consultation row navigates to the patient's workspace without auto-starting

+### Technical Implementation
+- Uses `autoStart=true` URL parameter to trigger automatic consultation modal opening
+- ConsultationPanel supports `selectedEncounter` and `autoStartTranscription` props
+- URL parameters are automatically cleaned up after modal interaction
+- Consultation metadata (date, reason, etc.) is preserved during auto-start

 ## Code Organization

 The project follows a standard Next.js project structure.
 For details on the directory structure and component architecture, refer to the "Frontend Architecture" section in [`architecture.md`](./architecture.md).